ChrstphrHll/npc_gen/students/Alys Ylyndar.md

 - 3rd year Diplomacy student in Burk
 - shoulder length straight red hair that's braided, Blue eyes, and Fair skin
 - Is Contented and Licentious, and has Contributing as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes